Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 When should a child with a fever see a doctor?
 How do I treat a fever at home?
 Answer these questions and more with this infographic about fever in children.

-A high temperature is a normal response to infection and can be a common sign of a cold or flu.
-Learn about how to take a temperature reading and self-care advice.
+A high temperature is a normal response to infection and can be a sign of a cold or flu.
+Learn how to take your temperature and care for yourself.

 Typhoid and paratyphoid fever are similar diseases that are common in developing nations.
 Learn more about the causes, symptoms and treatment for typhoid.

 Roseola infantum is a contagious viral infection.
 Symptoms include high fever and a rash.
 Read more about roseola and if you need urgent medical help.

 Anti-inflammatory medicines can be used to relieve pain, reduce redness and swelling (inflammation), or treat a fever.

 Ibuprofen treats fever and pain caused by inflammation.
 Learn more about how it works, how to take it, and its possible side effects.